Benoît Laliberté: Investel Capital Corporation Patents

+Snapchat litigation (2016)

+On August 24, 2016, Investel Capital Corporation filed a patent infringement lawsuit in the Federal Court of Canada against Snapchat, alleging infringement of geofiltering technology related to its user content sharing patents.

+Investel asserted rights connected to digital content overlays and location-based content sharing.

+The litigation attracted international attention due to Snapchat’s prominence in the social media sector.
+The iFramed patent portfolio asserted by Investel had been appraised at approximately US$1 billion by patent analysis firm TechInsights.
+Investel asserted rights connected to digital content overlays and location-based content sharing.
+In the United States, affiliated entities initiated federal litigation, including a patent infringement claim against Snapchat.

+Bitcoin (BCH) litigation

+In 2018, a Florida-based corporation linked to Laliberté filed a federal lawsuit relating to the Bitcoin Cash blockchain dispute.
+The proceedings named industry figures and cryptocurrency exchanges as defendants.

 Inventions

+Through Investel Capital Corporation, Laliberté has been named as inventor on multiple patent applications and granted patents in Canada, the United States, and internationally under the Patent Cooperation Treaty.
+These filings relate primarily to telecommunications systems, mobile authentication technologies, streaming content delivery methods, and user-generated content platforms.

 Laliberté, through Investel Capital Corporation, currently holds several international patents and patents-pending.
 Among those are:

 Paid-to-View

 In 2013 Laliberté developed Paid-to-View, a patent-pending technology primarily for streaming content services such as Cable TV and IPTV whereby subscribers have the option to watch their television programs with a branded overlay provided by advertisers.
 Based on the length of time this overlay is used, advertisers provide incentives such as reduction of their telecommunications bill, discounts, and cash by check or prepaid credit card.
 Geolocation filters and demographics determine the overlay options and incentives provided.

 Investel filed for a patent for Paid-to-View in Canada under application number 2,917,948, in the US under serial number 14/993,661, and internationally under the Patent Cooperation Treaty, application number PCT.CA2014/050628.
+The filings describe a method by which advertising content may be embedded within streamed programming and selectively displayed to users in exchange for incentives.
+Applications were filed in Canada (CA 2,917,948), the United States (US 14/993,661), and internationally under the Patent Cooperation Treaty (PCT/CA2014/050628).